Does Aloe Vera Really Work?

 Is your head spinning yet?

-The bottom line on aloe vera is that there isn't enough clear evidence to support the claim that aloe vera gel is really a natural miracle natural product.
+The bottom line on aloe vera is that there isn't enough clear evidence to support the claim that aloe vera gel is really a natural miracle product.
 Is aloe really capable of healing sunburns or turning back time when mixed into a moisturizer?
 No one can really say for sure.

 But definitely, steer clear of any products that list "non decolorized whole leaf aloe vera extract" as an ingredient.
 Even if it's a product you won't be ingesting, it isn't worth the risk.